 Feeding our Frontlines Benefits Restaurants and Healthcare Workers

 It is not an understatement to say our community is stronger than ever.
 In the past few months, many business owners and community members have joined forces to help those in need, and to fuel those who are working hard to protect our communities.
-An example of an initiative is the Feeding our Frontlines campaign, which was created by Christoph Barrow and Michael Tran of Pacific Poke in Vancouver, to support health workers and local businesses.
+An example of one initiative is the Feeding our Frontlines campaign, which was created by Christoph Barrow and Michael Tran of Pacific Poke in Vancouver, to support health workers and local businesses.

 The Feeding our Frontlines campaign encourages donors to purchase a meal for a frontline health worker from their favourite local restaurants.
 This helps support healthcare workers who are working around the clock to protect lives, and local restaurants that are struggling to stay open.
-This initiative has launched in four Canadian cities – Vancouver, Calgary, Toronto, and Montreal.
+This initiative has launched in four Canadian cities: Vancouver, Calgary, Toronto, and Montreal.

 Participating Richmond restaurants include Bánh Mì Très Bon, Pokey Okey, and Yuu Japanese Tapas.
 All three restaurants are operated by small business owners who are ensuring frontline workers are well-fed.
 Through the donations received from the initiative, Yuu Japanese Tapas was able to contribute 48 garlic pork shake ramen buckets and drinks to the long-term healthcare workers at Rosewood Manor, a seniors’ residential care facility in Richmond.
 Bánh Mì Très Bon has also donated 80 bahn mi sandwiches to night shift workers at Vancouver’s St. Paul’s Hospital and Vancouver General Hospital.
 Aside from the heart-felt 7:00pm salutes, the nutritious meals provided by these restaurants will fill and warm up their stomachs.